chloealbright/DevHiveMind/Language/Java/Important components of JVM.md

 ---
 tags:
+  - Java
+  - JVM
 author:
   - jacgit18
+  - chatgpt
+Comments: This documentation discusses the different components of JVM.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-03-03
 Relates:
 ---
-1) Class Loader
+1. **Class Loader:**

-The class loader is a subsystem used for loading class files.
-It performs three major functions viz.
-Loading, Linking, and Initialization.
+   - The class loader is a vital subsystem responsible for loading class files and executing three key functions: Loading, Linking, and Initialization.

-2) Method Area
+2. **Method Area:**

-JVM Method Area stores structure of class like metadata, the code for Java methods, and the constant runtime pool.
+   - The JVM Method Area stores class structures, metadata, Java method code, and the constant runtime pool.

-3) Heap
+3. **Heap:**

-All the Objects, arrays, and instance variables are stored in a heap.
-This memory is shared across multiple threads.
+   - The heap is a shared memory space where objects, arrays, and instance variables are stored, accessible across multiple threads.

-4) JVM language Stacks

-Java language Stacks store local variables, and its partial results.
-Each and every thread has its own JVM language stack, created concurrently as the thread is created.
-A new frame is created when method is invoked, and it is removed when method invocation process is complete.

-5) PC Registers
+4. **JVM Language Stacks:**
+   - JVM language stacks store local variables and partial results, with each thread having its own stack created upon thread creation.

+5. **PC Registers:**
-PC registers store the address of the Java virtual machine instruction, which is currently executing.
-In Java, each thread has its separate PC register.
+   - PC registers store the address of the currently executing Java virtual machine instruction, with each thread having a separate PC register.

-6) Native Method Stacks
+6. **Native Method Stacks:**

-Native method stacks hold the instruction of native code depends on the native library.
-It allocates memory on native heaps or uses any type of stack.
+   - Native method stacks hold instructions of native code, dependent on native libraries, and allocate memory on native heaps or other stack types.

-7) Execution Engine
+7. **Execution Engine:**

-It is a type of software that is used to test software, hardware, or complete systems.
-The test execution engine never carries any information about the tested product.
+   - The execution engine is a software type used for testing software, hardware, or complete systems.
+It lacks specific information about the tested product.

-8) Native Method interface
+8. **Native Method Interface:**

-The Native Method Interface is a programming framework.
-It allows Java code, which is running in a JVM to call by libraries and native applications.
+   - The Native Method Interface serves as a programming framework allowing Java code in a JVM to call libraries and native applications.

-9) Native Method Libraries
+9. **Native Method Libraries:**

-Native Libraries is a collection of the Native Libraries (C, C++), which are needed by the Execution Engine.
+   - Native Method Libraries are a collection of needed Native Libraries (C, C++) for the Execution Engine.

-compare see if uyou should keep
--   JDK and JRE: The JDK enables programmers to create core Java programs that can be run by the JRE, which included JVM and class libraries.

--   Class Libraries: It is a group of dynamically loadable libraries that Java program can call at run time.

--   Compilers: It is a Java program that accepts text file of developers and compiles into Java class file.
-It is the common form of output given by compiler, which contains Java byte code.
-In Java, the primary compiler is Javac.

--   Debuggers: Debugger is a Java program that lets developers test and debug Java programs.

--   JavaDoc: JavaDoc is documentation made by Sun Microsystems for the Java.
-JavaDoc can be used generating API documentation in HTML file from the source program